industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

 *- For using docker in Jenkins - Docker image with CLI is pushed in Docker Hub*

 Within this example, you have two options for creating Jenkins pipeline.
 You can either create simple shell script or more conveniently; use docker.
 In case you chose shell script, you need to install everything on your local Jenkins server manually.
-With docker you do not need to install anything.
+With docker you need to create docker image.

 ### Shell script - prerequisities